AndrewChild/LocalBoulders/README.md

 	- overhaul image captions
 	  - dynamically set put command based on page size and text ammount
 	  - If text doesn't use full box width change box size
+	- indent paragraphs in text blocks if they are more than one paragraphs
     Other:
-    - Consider alternatives to LaTeX.
+    - Consider alternatives/additons to LaTeX.
 HTML?
+React Native?
+Flutter?